-Any increasing number of men and women with Aspergers (High-Functioning Autism) are refusing to be classified as individuals with a disability, syndrome or disorder.
-They claim that Aspergers is not a disorder, but a “different way of thinking.”
+Any increasing number of men and women with ASD Level 1 [Aspergers, High-Functioning Autism] are refusing to be classified as individuals with a disability, syndrome or disorder.
+They claim that ASD is not a disorder, but a “different way of thinking.”

-“Different way of thinking” believers certainly would enjoy having fewer difficulties in life, and they find some aspects of Aspergers painful at times (e.g., sensory issues), but they don’t want to have to sacrifice their basic identities in order to make life easier.
+“Different way of thinking” believers certainly would enjoy having fewer difficulties in life, and they find some aspects of ASD painful at times (e.g., sensory issues), but they don’t want to have to sacrifice their basic identities in order to make life easier.
 “Different way of thinking” believers strongly desire society to become more tolerant and accommodating instead of searching for a cure.
 These unique individuals:

 - prefer the word "education" over "treatment"